10 result(s)

 Digitalisation of agriculture: development and evaluation of a model-based requirements engineering process

-See at: ceur-ws.org Open Access | ISTI Repository Open Access | ISTI Repository Open Access | ISTI Repository Open Access | CNR ExploRA
+See at: ceur-ws.org Open Access | CNR IRIS Open Access | ISTI Repository Open Access | ISTI Repository Open Access | ISTI Repository Open Access | CNR IRIS Restricted | CNR IRIS Restricted | CNR IRIS Restricted

-2023 Conference article Unknown
+2023 Conference article Metadata Only Access

 Digitalising agriculture: design and development of a modelling web environment for end-users

-Mannari C., Anichini E., Malizia A., Turchi T., Ferrari A., Bacco M.
+Mannari C, Anichini E, Malizia A, Turchi T, Ferrari A, Bacco M

 Modern digital technologies have a promising potential in the development of sustainable agriculture.
 For example, cloud computers powered by 5G IoT components allow the development of sophisticated applications -- e.g., for food traceability, pest detection, automatic irrigation -- also making use of different AI-based techniques.
 At the same time, digitalisation in agriculture is considered a socio-technical process to be evaluated by different stakeholders through collaborative approaches.
 Model-based requirements engineering strategies, which leverage diagrammatic notations, can support information exchange between different domains.
 Based on the evaluation of different solutions, we found a lack of tools for designing and modelling systems accessible to end-users.
 Most professional tools are desktop applications based on complex interactions, limited user experience, or generalist web platforms needing more formal components.
 In our study, we developed a prototype of a web environment for modelling systems based on a visual language that can be exported into standard code.
 We aim to involve end-users in modelling their digital ecosystems as a preliminary task for developing further applications.
 The prototype was evaluated in a workshop with experts following the cognitive walkthrough methodology for usability inspection.
-The evaluation highlighted the UI requirements to support easy-to-understand visual elements and maximise the understanding of actions while limiting user errors.Source: VL/HCC 2023 - IEEE Symposium on Visual Languages and Human-Centric Computing, Washington, DC, USA, 2-6/10/2023
+The evaluation highlighted the UI requirements to support easy-to-understand visual elements and maximise the understanding of actions while limiting user errors.

-See at: CNR ExploRA
+See at: CNR IRIS Restricted

-2022 Report Open Access OPEN
+2022 Other Open Access OPEN

 DESIRA - D3.3 Use cases report

 In DESIRA, five Living Labs were selected to carry out use case workshops.
 The objective was to codesign a digital tool in each different context.
 To do so, the participants agreed on one or more goals to be reached.
 Building on both the focal question and the scenario question that each Living Lab has developed in previous activities, a use case statement has been co-developed to carry out use case workshops.
 The use case statement describes the goal(s) of the tool to be co-designed, the involved actors, and the needed ICT components.
 The used methodology is described in this report, as well as the outputs of the process.
 The methodology has been adapted to the concept of socio-cyber-physical system that DESIRA developed, opening discussions on impacts, drivers, and barriers as further step in the process, following the high-level design of the digital tool and of its main functionalities.
 Each Living Lab identified what the participants deemed as needed in their region in terms of a novel digital tool.
 The presence of various stakeholders in Living Labs has made it easier to consider a wide range of needs since the very beginning, allowing everyone to have a role when it comes to the use of the co-designed digital tool.
 Such a mechanism, not embedded in the typical use case methodology - which only clarifies the role of those considered as users by ICT designers - has been further strengthened in the workshops, therefore going beyond the traditional approach.
 In fact, by fostering discussions on impacts, drivers, and barriers, the proposed methodology has allowed the participants to reflect, early on in the process, on the potential impacts of the introduction of digital technologies.
-Last but not least, it is worth pointing out that the outputs of the use cases, summarised in this document, provide a valuable starting point for software companies willing to design and develop digital tools not only according to users' needs and desires but also tailored to the different rural contexts herein under consideration.Source: ISTI Project Report, DESIRA, D3.3, pp.1–175, 2022
+Last but not least, it is worth pointing out that the outputs of the use cases, summarised in this document, provide a valuable starting point for software companies willing to design and develop digital tools not only according to users' needs and desires but also tailored to the different rural contexts herein under consideration.Project(s): DESIRA via OpenAIRE

-See at: ISTI Repository Open Access | CNR ExploRA
+See at: CNR IRIS Open Access | ISTI Repository Open Access | CNR IRIS Restricted

 2023 Conference article Open Access OPEN